 Chart Stats: Two of Thorne’s songs have climbed into the Billboard Hot 100.

 Notable Deals: Thorne considers herself a mogul and has her own makeup and apparel lines.
-She also started a label in 2018 called FF Records (for “Filthy Fangs”), which mostly involves Thorne, her sister, and her friend/sometimes maybe girlfriend, the YouTube personality Tana Mongeau.
-According to her Instagram, she’s developing weed strains to sell.
+She also started a label in 2018 called FF Records (for “Filthy Fangs”), which mostly involves Thorne, her sister, and her friend/ex-girlfriend/enemy, the YouTube personality Tana Mongeau.
 And she was also one of those Dannon Danimals child-star pitchpeople.